Grimur12/VNL1_24_H7/DOCS/Github Manual.md

 - Feature Branching

   Feature Branching is a commonly used workflow that involves creating a new branch for a specific feature or change in the codebase.
 This allows developers to work on the feature independently without affecting the main branch.
 When the feature is complete, it can be merged back into the main branch through a pull request.
-The pull request allows other team members to review the changes and suggest modifications or i   improvements before merging the feature into the main branch.
+The pull request allows other team members to review the changes and suggest modifications or improvements before merging the feature into the main branch.

   - Feature Branching Workflow